 For an individual or organisation that contributed to raising the profile of the arts in the Thurrock; art, amateur dramatics or music.
 This person may be the star of the show or they could work behind the scenes, helping to make it happen.

-For an individual or club that has contributed to a lasting sporting legacy in Thurrock by encouraging more participation in sport.
+For an individual or club that has contributed to a lasting sporting legacy in Thurrock by promoting or encouraging more participation in sport or by representing Thurrock in their sport.
 It is also to celebrate and thank those who give their time to working behind the scenes at local sporting clubs and groups.